DataDog/the-monitor/elb/top_elb_health_and_performance_metrics.md

 [![ELB dashboard - Datadog](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-10-elb/1-01.png)](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-10-elb/1-01.png)

-## Key ELB metrics
+## Key ELB performance metrics

 As the first gateway between your users and your application, load balancers are a critical piece of any scalable infrastructure.
 If it is not working properly, your users can experience much slower application response times or even outright errors, which can lead to lost transactions for example.
-That’s why ELB needs to be continuously monitored and its key metrics well understood to ensure that the load balancer itself and the EC2 instances behind it remain healthy.
-There are two broad categories of ELB metrics to monitor:
+That’s why ELB performance needs to be continuously monitored and its key metrics well understood to ensure that the load balancer itself and the EC2 instances behind it remain healthy.
+There are two broad categories of ELB performance metrics to monitor:

 -   [Load balancer metrics](#elb-metrics)
 -   [Backend-related metrics](#backend-metrics)